amir1387aht/Burst-attribute-adder-for-unity-csharp-classses/README.md

 # Burst attribute adder for unity csharp classses
- a simple unity c# code to add [BurstCompile] top to all classes you spثزهبغ
+ a simple unity c# code to add [BurstCompile] top to all classes you specify